 Here's a great video by MagnaFlow about exhaust theory, engineering, and application-https://www.youtube.com/watch?v=RWTARjxiqlo

 Pypes systems are made of 409 or Polished 304 Stainless Steel.
-Their systems come in 2.5" or 3", 'True Dual', 'X-Pipe', Cat/Crossmember -Back, and 'X-Change' which allows you to install Electric cut-outs for that 'open header' sound.
+Their systems come in 2.5" or 3", 'True Dual', 'H' or 'X-Pipe', Cat/Crossmember -Back, and 'X-Change' which allows you to install Electric cut-outs for that 'open header' sound.
 They are also offer a system if you have a GM F-Body with a DSE Quadra-Link rear suspension.
 They also offer Downpipes for most models, plus original style Exhaust Tips in 304 Polished Stainless Steel.
 Pypes offers 3 styles of mufflers: Race Pro, Street Pro, and Violator.
 Race Pro's are the best flowing and the quietest of the three mufflers.
 Street Pro's offer the necessary back-pressure needed for stock to mildly modified engines but offer an aggressive sound.
 Violators flow extremely well and offer a moderate idle and cruise sound, but get very aggressive when the throttle is opened.
 Pypes also allows you to buy their systems without mufflers, allowing you to install the muffler of your choice.

 All of the systems sound different from each other, and all sound different on different engines.
 A stock Small Block will sound different than a highly modified Big Block with a big cam and high compression with the same system, and 3" will sound different, and louder, than 2.5".